GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

       * **podAnnotations** (optional): Pod template annotations for the job.
         See [more info](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) about annotations.
     * **envVars** (optional): Environment variables shared by all JobManager, TaskManager and job containers.
+    * **envFrom** (optional): Environment variables from ConfigMaps or Secrets shared by all JobManager, TaskManager and job containers.
     * **flinkProperties** (optional): Flink properties which are appened to flink-conf.yaml.
     * **hadoopConfig** (optional): Configs for Hadoop.
       * **configMapName**: The name of the ConfigMap which holds the Hadoop config files.
 The ConfigMap must be in the